The 8 Best Alternatives to SodaStream are:

 - A Small Restaurant or Bar which would use a lot more sparkling water than a regular home.

-Where You can Get the KitchenAid Sparkling Water Maker
+Where can You Get the KitchenAid Sparkling Water Maker

-Twin CO2 tanks to go with the KitchenAid click to see the price on Amazon.
+And twin CO2 tanks to go with the KitchenAid click to see the price on Amazon.